projectsesame/sesame/design/ratelimit-design.md

 ### Rate Limit Status

-Contour users will want to be able to observe the status of rate limiting: can the external RLS be connected to?
+Sesame users will want to be able to observe the status of rate limiting: can the external RLS be connected to?
 Are requests being rate-limited?

 Envoy provides many statistics for observing the status of rate limiting.
 Local rate limiting statistics are described [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter#statistics).
 Global rate limiting statistics are described [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/rate_limit_filter#statistics).

-Like other Envoy statistics, these are exposed in Prometheus-compatible format and can be [scraped and visualized using Grafana/etc.](https://projectcontour.io/guides/prometheus/)
+Like other Envoy statistics, these are exposed in Prometheus-compatible format and can be [scraped and visualized using Grafana/etc.](https://projectsesame.io/guides/prometheus/)

 ## Alternatives Considered